Home > All Recipes > Cupcakes > Small Batch Vanilla Cupcakes

 5 from 1 review

 These Small Batch Vanilla Cupcakes are light, tender, and easy to make.
-The cupcakes are made with sour cream to keep them moist and are full of vanilla flavor.
-This is a great basic vanilla cupcake recipe that can be combined with any frosting or filling flavor.
-This recipe features a Cranberry Cream Cheese Buttercream, that is beautiful for the holidays!
+Made with sour cream to keep them moist and a generous serving of vanilla, this is a great basic vanilla cupcake recipe that can be combined with any frosting or filling flavor.

 Prep10 minutes